syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ### Export groups with outlines

-By default, all the groups in dataGrid will be exported in expanded state.
-You can enable outlines in excel based on group expanded state by setting the `ShowOutlines` property as `true` in `DataGridExcelExportOptions`.
+By default, all the groups in the DataGrid will be exported in an expanded state.
+Enable outlines in excel based on the group expanded state by setting the `ShowOutlines` property as `true` in the `DataGridExcelExportOptions`.

 {% tabs %}
 {% highlight c# %}